'Black Lives Matter' lesson divides small town in Wisconsin, but some hope this is a teachable moment - Local News 8

 In hindsight, Statz wished she had alerted parents to the lesson’s subject matter sooner.
 “Things blew up before I got that chance.
 I wish I had the opportunity to explain the objective of the lesson and the resources I used instead of parents only hearing a small portion of it on social media.”

-On September 14, the tension spilled from Facebook into the local gymnasium where the school board held its big annual meeting.
+The classroom controversy came up at the annual school board meeting, drawing dozens of community members to speak.
 The classroom controversy was not listed on the agenda, but it did send sparks flying, drawing dozens of community members to speak, leading to fiery moments.

 “It was a mess,” Melby told CNN.
 “Parents on both sides sat through a two- and half-hour meeting where things got really inflammatory.
 It was disgusting.”

-Note: Update: This article has been updated throughout, including adding acknowledgment that NBC was the first to report this story.